 Of Monsters and Men signifies a new generation of Icelandic hitmakers; like their predecessors before them, the band has defied what is expected from the Icelandic music scene, having released two successful studio albums and fostered a loyal international fanbase.
 Read on to find out all there is to know about these Icelandic musical ambassadors, Of Monsters and Men.

-Photo from Wikimedia, Creative Commons, by Kennysun
+Photo from Wikimedia, Creative Commons, by Kennysun.
+No edits made.

 Perhaps most surprising of all was how Iceland—a country of only 330,000 people—had, once again, produced a small group of artists capable of taking the planet by storm.

-Their single ‘Dirty Paws’ showed up in the trailer for Ben Stiller’s comedy drama, The Secret Life of Walter Mitty (largely shot in Iceland) and the track ‘Silhouettes’ appears on The Hunger Games: Catching Fire soundtrack.
+Their single ‘Dirty Paws’ showed up in the trailer for Ben Stiller’s comedy-drama, The Secret Life of Walter Mitty (largely shot in Iceland), and the track ‘Silhouettes’ appears on The Hunger Games: Catching Fire soundtrack.

-Unlike the ethereal soundscapes of Sigur Rós or the avant-garde electronica of Björk, OMAM firmly sits in the camp of Indie Pop and Folk, specialising in creating catchy, sing-along pop anthems that immediately hook the listener in.
+Unlike the ethereal soundscapes of Sigur Rós or the avant-garde electronica of Björk, OMAM firmly sits in the camp of Indie Pop and Folk, specializing in creating catchy, sing-along pop anthems that immediately hook the listener in.

 This is a band that, so far, has felt no compulsion to challenge the listener, nor darken them with long and emotive instrumentals; OMAM are here to create clap-your-hand, jovial tracks, and thus bring some warmth to the often cool and dramatic tones so familiar in the Icelandic music scene.